It's an amazing thought.

 A study in Japan attempted to confirm magnesium's effect on norepinephrine, a neurotransmitter that plays a role in anxiety.
 They found that magnesium does in fact reduce norepinephrine release by blocking calcium channels.

 A study in the 1950's found that nerves were less excitable when they received a healthy amount of magnesium and calcium, rather than calcium alone.

 A study in several universities found that magnesium and depression had an inverse relationship, where the higher magnesium intake in a given community, the lower the depression levels.
-Depression and anxiety are different conditions, but can be linked in a variety of ways.
+Depression and anxiety are different conditions, but are linked in a variety of ways.

 A study at the University of North Carolina looked that the effects of stress and imbalances in dietary intake and found that those that were low in magnesium (or consumed too much calcium) seemed to experience problematic stress responses.

-All of these are a small sample of examples of anxiety symptoms that appear to be related to magnesium.
+All of these are a small sample of examples of anxiety symptoms that appear to show a link between magneisum and anxiety, where those with low levels of magnesium have more anxiety than those with the recommended levels of magnesium.